jesskelsall/astarus/storylines/natures-battle-27.md

 ## Bracket

-The below table shows the [Astorrel](../organisations/astorrel/astorrel.md) squad draws, which determined the pairs of squads for the round of 8.
-It also shows which session the matches took place in as well as which squad won that match (squad name in bold), and which squads are NPCs (squad name in italics).
+This table shows the [Astorrel](../organisations/astorrel/astorrel.md) squad draws which determined the pairs of squads for the round of 8 as well as the winners' subsequent match-ups.

+- *NPC squad.*
+- **Match winner.**

 || Round of 8 || Semi-finals || Final |
 |:---:| --- |:---:| --- |:---:| --- |